portableant/museologi.st/photogrammetry/project-nimrud.md

   - assyria
 ---

-This collection of 3D scans consists of the reliefs held within the British Museum's Assyrian galleries on the ground floor.
+This collection of 3D scans consists of the reliefs held within the British Museum's Assyrian galleries on the first floor.

 <div class="ratio  ratio-1x1 mb-3">
   <iframe title="A 3D model playlist of models of the BM Nimrud sculptures"  src="https://sketchfab.com/playlists/embed?collection=04119c6784c9435a8e29cd9fa3753be0"  allow="autoplay; fullscreen; vr" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>